beckadamtheinventor/symtree/README.md

 Define these to use 16-bit offsets instead of pointers for symbol tables.
 Offsets are multiplied by `_SYMTREE_BLOCK_SIZE`.
-Ensure symbol tables are stored end-to-end or that `_SYMTREE_BLOCK_SIZE == 1` Roughly quarters memory cost, (on 64-bit machines) but limits the capabilities of the library unless `_SYMTREE_BLOCK_SIZE` is set to the size of the `symtree_t` structure or higher.
+Ensure symbol tables are stored end-to-end or that `_SYMTREE_BLOCK_SIZE == 1` Roughly quarters memory cost, (on 64-bit machines) but limits the capabilities of the library unless `_SYMTREE_BLOCK_SIZE` is set to the size of the `symtree_t` structure or higher. (which will also require the user to implement their own malloc/free to ensure proper alignment)

 `#define _SYMTREE_USE_INT16_OFFSETS`